Looking at the day-by-day timeline of our storm chances

 Saturday

 While too early to pinpoint exactly when and how much rain we receive Saturday, models currently point to the morning hours of Saturday as having the best chances for the most rainfall.
-Thus, the home UT football game against Wyoming and the home Texas State football game against Jackson State look to be mainly dry, although we may still be dodging a few raindrops during the games.
+Therefore, the home Texas Football game against Wyoming and the home Texas State football game against Jackson State both look to be mainly dry, although we may still be dodging a few raindrops during the games.

 Rainfall Amounts